Cloud Seeding to Enhance Precipitation June 15, 2024

 One can do the same with a target stream and a control stream.

-This is current information on the NAWMC website.
+The map is courtesy of the NAWMC.
 There was summer seeding in New Mexico last summer but it is not a regular program so they did not add it to the map.
+But I have heard that it will be added.
+There are a lot of cloud seeding projects.
+I expect the number of projects will slowly increase but the conditions that make for a successful cloud seeding project do not exist everywhere.

 Additional Reading